splunk/public-o11y-docs/admin/teams/roles-and-permissions-about.rst

 * APIs using Org Tokens - Similar to users and teams, even org tokens can be assigned a predefined role and inherit those permissions.
 For example, if you are taking system backups on a regular basis, you can use read-only org token APIs to take those backups without worrying about accidental changes with APIs that have full permissions.

-Multiple roles to users or teams
+Multiple roles for a user or team
 ===========================================

 You can assign multiple roles to individual users or teams.
-In this scenario, they receive a combination of permissions inherited from all of their roles.
+The user or team receives a combination of permissions inherited from all of their roles.

 .. list-table::
   :header-rows: 1